Featured Content

 The dashboard that told the truth and nothing else

-Some time ago, I worked with a company that, among its many KPIs, tracked outsourced personnel as a percentage of total headcount.
-For management, the logic was straightforward: keep the ratio below a threshold, control costs.
+Some time ago, I worked with a company that had a corporate-wide offshoring project.
+The âsuccessâ of the project was shown in a management dashboard with a single metric: tracked outsourced personnel as a percentage of total headcount; the logic was straightforward: keep the ratio at an specified threshold, control costs.
 The formula was clean.

-% Outsourced = Outsourced Headcount / Total Headcount
+% Outsourced = [Outsourced Headcount] / [Total Headcount]

 What the report did not show was the rotation rate of the outsourced workforce.
 Contractors were churning at high frequency; each replacement meant a new hire, a full onboarding cycle, weeks before the replacement reached productive speed.
 The cost of that cycle, repeated dozens of times per year, was real.
 Despite its importance, it appeared nowhere in the report.